sgoedecke/word-tetris/README.md

 ## Todo

 * Better word list: more words, more common words
+* Preview letters or spawn letters weighted towards common letters
+* Look for longer words first so 'VEND' doesn't score as 'END'
+* Find a way to respect empty blocks when forming words
 * More efficient rendering algorithm.
 Two passes, not as many passes as letters